-But if the words of If Ye Love Me are from the English-language King James Version of the Bible, it would have been possible for Mr Tallis to have set them to music.
+But if the words of If Ye Love Me are from the English-language King James Version of the Bible, it would have been impossible for Mr Tallis to have set them to music.
 The King James Bible was published long after Mr Tallis died.

-It is plausible that the words were from an earlier English-language version, possibly the Tyndale Bible from which the official Great Bible of 1539 was produced.
+It is plausible that the words were from an earlier English-language version, possibly the Tyndale Bible, from which the official Great Bible of 1539 was produced.

 William Tyndale was born in Gloucestershire in England sometime between 1484 and 1496.
 He was executed for his Protestant beliefs in 1536, not far from Brussels in the Duchy of Brabant.

 If Ye Love Me by Mr Tallis was first published in 1560 though the work had been performed during the earlier time of Edward.

-The English-language version of the The Book of the Courtier had a profound influence at the court of the first English Queen Elizabeth.
+The English-language version of Signor Castiglione's work The Book of the Courtier had a profound influence at the court of the first English Queen Elizabeth.